microsoft/iot-curriculum/labs/ai-edge/speech/README.md

 Once you boot up your Pi, follow the instructions on-screen to set up the Pi, including connecting to WiFi (or connect the Pi to an ethernet cable) and updating all the software.

 Once it is set up, if you'd rather connect remotely to the Pi, then follow the instructions in the [Microsoft Raspberry Pi headless setup guide](https://github.com/microsoft/rpi-resources/tree/master/headless-setup#remote-desktop) to configure VNC or Remote Desktop.

+### Speaker setup

+This lab will playback audio.
+To do this playback, you will need a speaker connected, such as using a USB microphone/speaker all in one unit.
+If there is only one microphone connected it will be the default and used, but the Raspberry Pi HDMI connection also supports audio out, so you can use the speakers in your monitor if you have them.

+To configure the audio output source, right click on the speaker icon on the Raspberry Pi toolbar, then select *Audio Outputs*, then select your preferred audio output.

 ### Software installation